 - You will become familiar with their eating habits and will notice when one of them has lost his appetite, which is a sign of illness.

-- It is much easier to trap your colony cats to be fixed if they all show up for food at the same time.
+- It is much easier to trap your colony cats to be fixed as a part of Trap-Neuter-Return (TNR) if they all show up for food at the same time.

 - You will notice immediately any new additions to your colony that need fixed or veterinary care.

 - There is no food left out to attract pest animals like raccoons and opossums or neighborhood dogs.
 It also lessens the number of ants, roaches, and other insects in the feed area if there isn’t food sitting out all the time.

 Fresh, clean water should be available at all times.
 If there is a creek or river near the colony, you likely don’t need to worry about providing water.

 Even if nothing else, a couple of buckets filled with water will do the trick.
 Cat bowls made for water are often dumped very easily.
 Just make sure to change it daily!